NoriSte/reactjsday-2019-testing-course/book/react-testing-library/custom-input.md

-# Custom input Component
+# Custom Input component

-In this examples we will incrementally add features to a custom `Input` component and see how `react-testing-library` is similar to using `ReactDOM` but with new utilities at our disposal that makes the process a lot cleaner
+In this examples we will incrementally add features to a custom `Input` component and see how `react-testing-library` is similar to using `ReactDOM` but with new utilities at our disposal that makes the process a lot cleaner.

-## example

 ### Empty Start